muratk5n/thirdwave/en/README.md

 ---

+*Dune* was not cuck.
+In fact they reversed some damage done elsewhere;
+Oscar Isaac was cucked on Star Wars, they uncucked him.
+Movie had freaking Thanos.
+Momoa, obviously.
+Great cast, and it was pretty balanced ..

+---

 TDB: "Margaret Atwood, the celebrated author of feminist dystopian novel The Handmaid’s Tale, angered some of her fans this week when she tweeted out an op-ed by another writer titled, 'Why can’t we say